BenTaylorPublic/screeps/README.md

 ## Setup
 Run `npm install` to get packages

+Replace `declare const Memory: Memory;` with `declare const Memory: any;`
-Remove `Memory` stuff from the screeps typings, that cause issues with my memory system
+Because that causes issues with my memory system

 Run `npm start` to compile